betaacid/FastAPI-Reference-App/README.md

 3. The character data is stored in a database.

 This project serves as a **reference architecture** to demonstrate best practices for organizing FastAPI projects, focusing on separation of concerns, testing strategies, and modularization.
+This project focuses on application architecture and does not cover CI/CD, deployment, Docker, or other operational best practices.

 Note that type safety should be used whenever possible including parameters and return types.